 - I wish I would have gotten a pre-approval

 A pre-approval on a loan will give you an advantage when you find your perfect home.
 You will know the exact loan amount you qualify for, what your monthly payment will look like and how much taxes and insurance will be.
 With a pre-approval, the loan process will be smoother and your offer will be stronger.
 Without getting pre-approved, you will be at a disadvantage and may not get the home you are looking for.
 When pre-approved, a lender provides you with a letter confirming the specific loan amount you can expect to be approved for.
 Presenting a pre-approval letter along with your offer when you find the home of your dreams will allow you to make the strongest possible offer.

-- I wish I would have know the difference between 20 percent or 3 percent down
+- I wish I would have know the difference between amounts of down payments

-You can purchase a house with as little as 3 percent down, but it carries with it mortgage insurance.
-Mortgage insurance, which is also known as Private Mortgage Insurance or PMI, is generally required when a homebuyer purchases a home with a conventional loan using a down payment less than 20 percent of the home’s purchase price.
-This adds to your monthly payment.
-If you put 20 percent down, there is no PMI requirement.
+You can purchase a house with minimal down, but it carries with it mortgage insurance.
+Mortgage insurance, which is also known as Private Mortgage Insurance or PMI, is generally required when a homebuyer purchases a home with a conventional loan using a minimal down payment This adds to your monthly payment.

 - I wish I would have known the value of a real estate agent

 Some home buyers may decide they want to enter the housing market without a real estate agent.
 They soon find that there is a lot that goes into the house hunting process – from the research, to the paperwork, to the negotiations, it is a long, tedious process.
 A good real estate agent has a keen understanding about neighborhoods, recent sales and listings, trends, crime rates and schools.
 A real estate agent will find listings tailored to your needs and will understand the lending environment.
-Real estate agents negotiate the best price in the current market and protect you by conducting property inspections.
+Real estate agents will help you with price negotiations in the current market and protect you by conducting property inspections.

 - I wish I would have know to get inspections done early